GitauHarrison/notes/comment_moderation.md

 ### Database Migrations

 Continued use of a database may result in the need to modify the original database schema.
-We may need to add a new field in the database to now collect users' email addressing, data that originally did not exist.
+We may need to add a new field in the database to now collect users' email addresses, data that originally did not exist.
 So, when the structure of the database changes, we need to update the database schema by _migrating_ to the modified schema.

 We will use `flask-migrate` to perform this migration.
 Install it in the virtual environment by running the following command in the terminal: